Skip to content

 npx lingo.dev@latest auth

-The i18n command is the heart of Lingo.dev.
-It handles translation updates for your project.
+The i18n command is the core of Lingo.dev's functionality:

 bash